Oyster Bay, Long Island, NY

 Three Townsend brothers John, Henry, and Richard arrived in Oyster Bay, Long Island, New York in the 1600s.
 No father has been identified and where the brothers came from is not known.

-This Townsend family group with over 50 members remains the largest group of DNA results including a couple of other surnames.
+This Townsend family group with over 55 members remains the largest group of DNA results and includes a couple of other surnames that are genetic Townsends.

 Some of the men tested claim or have proof of decendency from one or another of the three brothers, while others do not claim decendency from a specific brother.
 The ancestor name in bold indicates a documented ancestry back to the three brothers.
 In addition, the presence of mutations that probably are shared as opposed to separately occurring link some persons together.

 While the father of the three brothers or an even earlier ancestor might be the common link for all of those in this family group, a number of those tested have more recent common ancestors that they share with others in this group.